St Thomas' Anglican Church, North Ipswich

 £ 115 - - £ 55 - - _______ £ 170 - - |

-The nature of the work undertaken on the organ at this time was described as "restoration" on a memorial plaque installed in the church:
+The nature of the work undertaken on the organ at this time is described as "restoration" on a memorial plaque installed at the back of the church:

 Attached drawstop console